Last updated: October 12, 2021

 1. North Cronulla Beach

-The trail continues southbound towards North Cronulla Beach, a beautiful 400m long strip of sand facing Bate Bay, with waves perfect for surfing.
+North Cronulla Beach is a beautiful 400m long strip of sand facing Bate Bay, with waves that are perfect for surfing.

-The SLSC has an iconic club house situated right behind the beach, next to Dunningham Park, which has a large playground and a few popular cafes and restaurants nearby.
+The SLSC has an iconic tower between the beach and Dunningham Park, where you’ll find a large playground and various cafes and restaurants nearby.

-From North Cronulla it’s only a short walk along the shore to South Cronulla Beach, situated in front of Cronulla Park.
+From North Cronulla, it’s only a short walk along the shoreline to Cronulla Beach, situated in front of Cronulla Park.
+This beach is often referred to as South Cronulla Beach.

-Opened in 1932, the two popular ocean rock pools between the two Cronulla beaches are a popular spot for swimming during the summer months.
+Opened in the 1930s, the two ocean rock pools (Cronulla Rock Pool and Cronulla Beach Rock Pool) between the two Cronulla beaches are popular spots for swimming during the summer months.

-Cronulla Park is the perfect location for a picnic, with plenty of tables, a large playground and lots of trees that provide shade.
+Cronulla Park is the perfect location for a picnic, with plenty of tables, a large playground and many trees that provide shade.

 Bring your own food, or otherwise buy some takeaway from one of the many food outlets and cafes nearby.